weaviate/weaviate-io/developers/weaviate/model-providers/jinaai/reranker.md

 ### API credentials

-You must provide a valid Cohere API key to Weaviate for this integration.
-Go to [Cohere](https://cohere.com/) to sign up and obtain an API key.
+You must provide a valid JinaAI API key to Weaviate for this integration.
+Go to [Jina AI](https://jina.ai/embeddings/) to sign up and obtain an API key.

 Provide the API key to Weaviate using one of the following methods:

-- Set the `COHERE_APIKEY` environment variable that is available to Weaviate.
+- Set the `JINAAI_APIKEY` environment variable that is available to Weaviate.
 - Provide the API key at runtime, as shown in the examples below.

 <Tabs groupId="languages">